 I believe as storytellers we have a moral imperative to transcend the binary of good and evil, crafting visionary narratives for our personal and collective vitality to flow towards.

-Which brings me to Moana, one of the best examples of this type of storytelling in recent times.
+Which brings me to the film Moana, one of the best examples of this type of storytelling in recent times.
 Spoiler alert!

 The opening myth of Moana tells the story of how the demi-god Maui steals the heart of the Goddess Tafiti in order to control her capacity to regenerate life.
 Upon his departure from the theft, he is met by the power demon Te Kā who attempts to thwart his escape.
 Ultimately, Maui loses the heart in the bottom of the ocean and is banished to a remote island.